-Over 8% of American adults suffer from major depression, but less than half of this group seeking treatment for their condition.
+Over 8% of American adults suffer from major depression1, but less than half of this group seeking treatment for their condition.
 Depression is common and highly treatable.
 However, a major depressive disorder can have a major impact on a person’s quality of life, from the moment they wake up in the morning to when they lie down in bed at night.
 It can disrupt social activity, job performance, relationships, and many other factors in a person’s life.

 For people struggling with depression and anxiety, the endless list of treatment options, particularly medication, can be overwhelming.
 Traditional treatment options, like talk therapy and medication, don’t always work for individuals with treatment-resistant depression (TRD).
 For these clients, TMS treatment might be an option.